 - Challenging compliance

-The WA Police Force respects your right to privacy, and manages your personal information responsibly in accordance with all legal obligations relating to the collection, use or disclosure of information.
-This privacy statement is in place to assure you that the WA Police Force undertakes a consistent and transparent approach to handling personal information that is collected and stored.
+WA Police Force respects your right to privacy, and manages your personal information responsibly and in accordance with all legal obligations relating to the collection, use or disclosure of information.
+This privacy statement is in place to assure you that WA Police Force undertake a consistent and transparent approach to handling personal information that is collected and stored.

-The WA Police Force collects information for the primary purpose of law enforcement, community safety, road safety and justice services.
+WA Police Force collect information for the primary purpose of law enforcement, community safety, road safety and justice services.
 This includes but is not limited to, the investigation of offences, the detection of offenders and the gathering of intelligence information.

 Personal information is information or a documented opinion about an individual whose identity is apparent, or can reasonably be ascertained from the information or opinion.
 Personal information includes your name, address and any other information that could readily be used to identify you.

-- The sharing of crash reporting data between the WA Police Force and the Insurance Commission of WA;
+- The sharing of crash reporting data between WA Police Force and the Insurance Commission of WA.

-- Referring information that is relevant to the wellbeing of a child to the Department of Child Protection & Family Support;
+- Referring information that is relevant to the wellbeing of a child to the Department of Child Protection and Family Support.

 - Reporting relevant incidents to the Department of Housing in support of their Disruptive Behaviour Management Strategy.